VidunderGunder/ml-ady-report/README.md

     - Construct virtual 3D map of traversable area with depth (relative to the vehicle)
   - Locate trash
     - Object detection
-    _MLAdy has trained a custom trash detector with a processing time as low as 2ms, depending on hardware._
+    _MLAdy has trained a custom trash detector with a processing time as low as 2ms, depending on hardware.
+Trained with the open [Trash Annotations in Context](http://tacodataset.org/) on [YOLOv5](https://github.com/ultralytics/yolov5) with cloud computing.
+The pipeline supports additional datasets, should precision requirements increase or recycling be introduced._
     - Extract depth of object
-    - Create vector of target location (relative to the vehicle)
+    - Create vectors of target location (relative to the vehicle)

 Initially the model's input will be a flattened vector consisting of all gyroscope/accelerometer data, traversable areas and target location.
 It then outputs how to move the vehicle to achieve its current goal.